Bug #10288: Fix newly identified issues to make our test suite more robust and faster

 hide-on-start=true sometimes fails", i.e. a bug in Florence itself (not found any reported in the Debian or upstream BTS).
 But I bet this will be hard to debug, and we have other reasons (#8312, that blocks #8309, that is most plausible way of fixing #10576 some day) to get rid of Florence, so IMO a test suite -specific workaround would be good enough, i.e.: if Florence is still visible after a short while, hide it ourselves.

-#3 Updated by bertagaz about 3 years ago
+#3 Updated by bertagaz over 3 years ago

 I've seen that too while compiling Jenkins stats.
 I think I mentioned it in the email I've sent on the @-ci list.
 I'm wondering if this happen on scenarios that are using snapshots, and when this one are made a bit too fast, while Florence is still visible, then it is interfering.